jimbobbennett/crack-coding-interview-in-python/README.md

 ![An invalid sudoku board](./sudoku/sudoku-1-invalid.png)

 In this board - the center horizontal line has duplicated 4s.
-THe bottom horizontal line has duplicated 6s, and the center bottom 3x3 grid also has duplicated 6s.
+The bottom horizontal line has duplicated 6s, and the center bottom 3x3 grid also has duplicated 6s.